 These poor, but perhaps peaceful prehistoric men increasingly found a taste for meat.

 First they used dead game, from which they drove the vultures away.
 Upright prehistoric humans with good visibility could see the fallen game earlier than four-legged scavengers through the vultures circling above.
 As good endurance runners, our ancestors often managed to get to the cadavers before the big cats and hyenas.
 When cutting up the prey, tools with sharp blades were indispensable.

-Then our ancestors got bolder.
-They dared to chase away predators from their freshly cut game.
-To do this, they had to work together in small groups; for an individual would easily have become the prey of the predatory game that he wanted to scare away.
-In addition, a pride of lions could hardly be separated from its prey by throwing stones and striking a stick; for this purpose fire had to be used, which early humans used more than 1.5 million years ago.
-The campfire served as protection from predators at night, allowed food to be roasted, and helped group formation.
+Then our ancestors became bolder.
+They dared to chase away predators from their freshly killed game.
+To do this, they had to work together in small groups, because an individual would easily have become the prey of the predator he wanted to scare away.
+In addition, a pride of lions could hardly be separated from its prey by throwing stones and striking with sticks.
+For this purpose, fire had to be used, which early humans used more than 1.5 million years ago; probably the most important step in the cultural-technical development of man.
+The campfire served as protection from predators at night, allowed food to be roasted, and helped in group formation.

 Jacob Bronowski in his book "Der Aufstieg des Menschen" also points out the importance of language:

 “A slow being like humans can only stalk, chase and catch a large savannah animal that can escape quickly if this happens in cooperation with others.
 Hunting not only requires special weapons, but also conscious planning and organization with the help of language. "